shashikira02/Companies-Directory-Frontend-Development/README.md

   - `utils/` for utility functions including filtering helpers

 - **Data Handling:**
-  - Uses a static data file to simulate company data.
+  - A static data file to simulate company data.
-  - Implements loading and error handling states while fetching or processing data.
+  - Implemented loading and error handling states while fetching or processing data.

 - **State Management:**
-  - Uses React Context API as a centralized store to avoid prop drilling and improve performance.
+  - Useing React Context API as a centralized store to avoid prop drilling and improve performance.
   - Initial filter states are set in a context through an `initialState` object.
   - React hooks such as `useState`, `useEffect`, `useCallback`, and `useMemo` are used to manage filtered data, side effects, and memoization to prevent unnecessary re-renders.
   - A custom hook is created for easy access and update of the context data.